MicrosoftDocs/azure-devops-docs/docs/boards/boards/expedite-work.md

 The following examples show some of the ways you can use and set up swimlane rules.

 - **Track priority**.
-We created rules for the `Work Item Type` and `Priority` fields and renamed the default lane, so work items automatically go into the appropriate swimlane.
+We created rules for the `Work Item Type` and `Priority` fields, so work items automatically go into the appropriate swimlane.

   **Settings**
   :::image type="content" source="media/expedite/priority-swimlane-rule-setup.png" alt-text="Screenshot showing swimlane rules set up by priority.":::